 \subsubsection{Dai/Sai Stablecoin: Event Analysis}

-We further use our decentralization index to qualitatively and quantitatively analyze Dai/Sai stablecoin via the event and econometric analysis.
+We use our decentralization index to qualitatively and quantitatively analyze Dai/Sai stablecoin via event and econometric analysis.
 Dai is the largest crypto-backed stablecoin by market capitalization on the Ethereum network and is a key component of the Maker protocol.
 Dai is a crypto asset-backed stablecoin that accepts multiple types of collateral.
-It was officially launched on the main Ethereum network on 18 December 2017.
+It was officially launched on the leading Ethereum network on 18 December 2017.
 The first version accepts only ether as collateral.
 On 18 November 2019, the multi-collateral version of Dai was launched, and the original single-collateral version was renamed Sai.
 Sai was slowly phased out after the launch of Dai, so the special transitory nature of this coin makes it an ideal candidate to investigate the changes in levels of decentralization as user dynamics vary, that is, how decentralization changes as users of Sai transition to Dai.
 Furthermore, stablecoins are often used as a medium of exchange in the highly volatile cryptocurrency market.
 As an integral component of the DeFi ecosystem, stablecoins are actively involved in day-to-day trading.
 We seek to quantitatively analyze the impact of cryptocurrency market dynamics on transaction decentralization through the lens of Sai/Dai.

 The impact of user dynamics on decentralization is clearly illustrated in the decline of Sai and the rise of Dai.
 Figure~\ref{fig:6} shows that the decentralization index of Sai has been decreasing since the genesis of the Dai token, which is the upgraded version of Sai.
-Sai token holders could irreversibly convert their Sai tokens to Dai tokens, which resulted in fewer Sai transactions and more Dai transactions.
+Sai token holders could irreversibly convert their Sai tokens to Dai tokens, resulting in fewer and more Sai transactions.
 Such a trend led to a lower decentralization index for Sai but a higher one for Dai.

-Furthermore, we look at the impact of specific governance and market events on decentralization (see Table ~\ref{tab:9} for event details).
-We note that events related to governance do not change the decentralization index substantially as token holders are less sensitive to governance incentives than to economic incentives, such as the reintroduction of stability fees.
+Furthermore, we look at the impact of specific governance and market events on decentralization (see Table ~\ref{tab:9} in Appendix for event details).
+We note that events related to governance do not change the decentralization index substantially, as token holders are less sensitive to governance incentives than to economic incentives, such as the reintroduction of stability fees.
 We make two important observations about events. \begin{itemize}